-I have a great selection of antique cacti succulents prints.
-Antique engravings, mostly 19th Century hand colored engravings and lithographs.
-Available for sale by purchasing online, or please call Anne at 413-245-4197 for immediate expert assistance.
+A great selection of antique cacti succulents prints including Aloe and Stapellia.
+19th Century hand colored engravings and antique lithographs.
+Available for sale by purchasing online, or by calling Anne at 413-245-4197 for immediate expert assistance.

 Cacti Succulents: an assortment of old cactus and succulent prints.
 Antique hand colored engravings.

 Many unusual species of Aloe.
 These antique aloe prints date 1820 to 1900.
 Cacti Succulents: Curtis Aloe!
 English hand colored copper plate engraving on handmade rag.
 Published c.
 1800. @5×9″

 Stapelia Prints, English Hand Colored Engravings, double matted in rag to 11×14″

 Stapelia Prints.
 Antique hand colored copper plate engravings on hand made rag paper.
 Published in England for the The Botanical Magazine; or Flower-Garden Displayed, is an illustrated publication which began in 1787.
 The longest running botanical magazine, it is widely referred to by the subsequent name Curtis’s Botanical Magazine.
 Click here to contact us.

 English hand water colored Cacti Succulent engravings and lithographs.
 Vintage Botanical Illustrations.